MartaWojtczak/quote-game/README.md

 # quote-game
-Web scraping project where you download quuotes from web: https://quotes.toscrape.com/.
+Web scraping project where you download quotes from web: https://quotes.toscrape.com/.
 Quotes are used to build guessing game with hints.
 Give it a try!
 Built with help and guidance of Colt Steele's Python Bootcamp

 ## project content